agnesnoy/SerraLINE/README.md

 This projection method mimics experiments where structures are visualized on a two dimensional plane, and quantities such as width, height and aspect ratio (width/height) can be calculated.
+SerraLINE can also measure the planarity of structures by calculating the average distance between 3D atom positions to the best fitted plane.

 Tangent vectors can also be defined as the line that connects base-pair i with base-pair j=i+l, where the user can specify